MaBlaGit/Trello_REST_API_Tests/README.md

 ```

-When virtualenvironment will be created, run it
+When virtualenvironment will be created, run it.

 ```